AresMUSH/aresmush.com/tutorials/install/setting-up-dns.md

 The hostname may take up to 24 hours to be recognized.
 {% endnote %}

-You can tell that the hostname is working when you're able to see the web portal when you go to `http://yourmushaddress`.
-(There will be a Sad Picard error message, but that's OK for now.)
-Once this happens, you can continue with the installation,  [restart the game](/tutorials/manage/shutdown.html) for everything to start working.
+You can tell that the hostname is working by logging into the server shell and typing: `nslookup YOURDOMAINNAME`.
+When the "non-authoritative answer" lists your droplet's IP address, the DNS is working and you can continue with the game installation.